 Legg the colourman: Legg's premises at 163 High Holborn were situated on the north side of the road, in the parish of St George Bloomsbury, near Drury Lane.
 These premises were previously occupied by James Poole (qv) until his death in summer 1801, and subsequently by Thomas Brown (qv) by late 1806, whose entry in the Post Office Directory for 1807 reads, “Brown T. Colour and Primed Cloth Manufactory, 163, High Holborn, Successor to Mr Legg, late Poole.”
 William Legg is probably to be identified with the colourman, Legge, whose white paint P.J. de Loutherbourg preferred to Middleton's in 1804, saying it was whiter and purer, and who laid grounds for Loutherbourg (Farington vol.6, p.2317).
 He may possibly be the ‘Legge’ employed by Henry Fuseli, described as a framemaker by Thomas Coutts in a letter to Fuseli, apparently in 1804, when Coutts wanted Legge to line a picture, make gilt slats for it and hang it up (David Weinglass, The Collected English Letters of Henry Fuseli, 1982, p.309, information from Mrs Anne Rice).
 Fuseli is known on occasion to have used Legg’s predecessor, Poole, and his successor, Brown.

 Whoever was paying tax, it was William Legg whose name appeared in directories (and so in the public eye) and whose stamp was applied to canvases, whether as William or, in partnership, as W. & J. Legg, as owner in the eyes of the law to meet the requirements of the Linen Act, 1785 (25 Geo III ch.72, clause XXI).
 Under this legislation, there was a legal obligation that any piece or remnant of a piece of linen or other material subject to duty, should be marked by the owner at both ends with their name, place of abode, the name and quality of the goods and the price or value of the stuff.
-In practice the price was rarely applied.
+In practice the price was rarely applied since it soon ceased to be a legal requirement.
 Because the Leggs traded in High Holborn for only a few years, there are not many recorded examples of canvases bearing the Legg stamp.
 Those that have a so-called frame mark with legible date belong to the years 1802 to 1807.
 For an explanation of the frame mark, see on this website, ‘Three-quarters, kit-cats and half-lengths’: British portrait painters and their canvas sizes, 1625-1850 (section 1.2, The supply of canvas).

 Legg the coachmaker: In the Post Office Directory for 1807, compiled late in 1806, “Legg” was listed twice at 254 Oxford St: firstly under Legg, W. as “Colourman to Artists” (an unusual description and exactly the same as that in the listing at 163 High Holborn the previous year), and secondly under Williams & Legg as coachmakers, so linking, but not necessarily identifying, Legg the colourman with Legg the coachmaker, as is discussed further below.
 The partnership, Williams & Legg, was in existence by January 1806 when it appears in the account book of Thomas Jackson (V&A Archive of Art and Design, AAD/2012/1/2/1; for Jackson see British picture framemakers on this website); the previous partnership at this address, 254 Oxford St, trading as Williams & Bushnell, was dissolved in December 1805 (London Gazette 8 February 1806).